Monique Priestley

 Monique Priestley is an American politician from Vermont.
 She has been a Democratic member of the Vermont House of Representatives for the Orange-2 District since 2023.
 Priestley is executive director of a non-profit community workspace called The Space On Main which she founded in 2017.

 Early life and education

 Priestly was born in Piermont, New Hampshire and moved to Bradford, Vermont as a teenager.
 She graduated from Northern Vermont University in Lyndon with a Bachelor of Arts in Digital Media and an Associate of Science in Graphic Design, and received a Master of Communication in Digital Media from the University of Washington.

 Career

 Priestley worked as the Vermont COVID Business Recovery Project Manager for the Center for Women & Enterprise from 2020 through 2022.
 She was elected to the Vermont legislature in 2022 and re-elected in 2024.

-Priestley was selected for the Future Caucus Innovation Fellowship as part of the 2024 Strengthening Democracy cohort for young state lawmakers committed to improving civic engagement and democratic processes.
-She also serves as Co-Chair of the National Task Force on State AI Policy, convened through Future Caucus.

 On October 29, 2025, Priestly announced her intention to run for the Orange County seat in the Vermont Senate in 2026, following the resignation of Senator Larry Hart.
 She says her campaign will focus on "housing, climate resilience, affordability, economic fairness, and government transparency."
+She won the Democratic primary race in 2026 against her opponent Rose Lucenti.